 Certainly a focused laser light could be harmful to anybody's eyes, just like viewing a solar eclipse could be, but what about the newest craze in lighting baby portraits, LED panels?

 LED light panels are great for shooting portraits and won't hurt baby eyes health.
+They are much less bright than the sunshine.
 Use the ones that have a diffusion panel built in.

 For an in depth article on some easy baby poses and safe lighting for newborns you can copy, I recently updated my article on baby posing.

-You can shoot baby photos without worrying about hurting your subjects eyes.
-Common sense dictates the lighting techniques you should use when photographing babies.
+Rest assured, you can shoot baby photos without worrying about hurting your subjects eyes.
+Common sense dictates the lighting techniques you use with the photography of infants and young children are completely safe.

 ABOUT BRUCE LOVELACE